Lancaster High School (New York): Finance

 The Academy of Finance focuses on accounting, banking, insurance, finance, and stock markets.
 Finance students are required to take a paid summer internship in the finance field between their junior and senior years.
 The Academy of Finance operates a satellite branch of Bank of Akron that is located at Lancaster High School.
 Finance students have the opportunity to earn college credit from Erie Community College.
 The Academy of Finance is a member of the National Academy Foundation.
 The Academy of Finance received the Aldo Papone award for excellence from NAF in 2010.
 Based on a leading internship program, the Academy of Finance received a $5000 award to continue promoting student excellence.

 Project Lead the Way

 Lancaster High School is a member of the national Project Lead the Way pre-engineering program.
 This program allows students to take engineering courses that can allow them to earn college credit from the Rochester Institute of Technology.
-As of 2010, Lancaster offers six Project Lead the Way Courses.
+As of 2010, Lancaster offered six Project Lead the Way Courses.
 These courses include Introduction to Engineering Design, Computer Integrated Manufacturing, Digital Electronics, Principles of Engineering, Biotechnical Engineering, and Engineering Design and Development.
 Project Lead the Way is recommended by the United States Department of Education as an exemplary program, and is partnered with companies such as Autodesk, National Instruments, and Fischertechnik and sponsored by companies such as 3M, Intel, and Lockheed Martin.
 Project Lead the Way is a partner of the National Academy Foundation.